Skip to main content

 Tourist Visa (TR)

-The visa exemption is the recommended route for Filipino travellers visiting Thailand for holidays, short trips, and visits of 30 days or less.
-Only apply for the tourist visa if you specifically need more than 30 days.
+The visa exemption is the recommended route for Filipino travellers visiting Thailand for holidays and short trips within the visa-exempt period (currently 60 days).
+Only apply for the tourist visa if you need to stay beyond the visa-exempt period.

 Entry Requirements for Filipino Travellers at Thai Immigration